nrakochy/sphere-knn/crates/positionable/README.md

 # positionable

-A macro for handling lat/lng in the sphere-knn package.
+A macro to remove the boilerplate around defining attributes with required traits for Lat/Lng in the sphere-knn crate.

 Really just a learning exercise to extract multiple crates in a monorepo